message/iata/GR.md

 - military personnel;
 - students.
 More details can be found at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a>
-2. Passengers must complete a "Passenger Locator Form (PLF)" at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a> not later than the day before arrival in Greece.
+2. Passengers must complete a "Passenger Locator Form (PLF)" at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a> before arrival in Greece.
 A confirmation email or a QR code generated from the completed form must be presented upon arrival.
 Families can be accepted with one joint confirmation e-mail or a unique QR code.
 3. Passengers must have:
 - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival; or
 - a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before arrival; or